Debbierise001/DSA-Project-Documentation-1/README.md

 - Data Collection
 - Data Cleaning
 - Calculations
-  - Formula such as COUNT
+  - Excel Formulas such as COUNT, IF, and COUNTIF
   - Calculated columns
 - Summarization
   - Pivot Tables to aggregate and summarize insights